William Dyke

 William D. "Bill" Dyke (April 25, 1930 – March 10, 2016) was an American lawyer, judge, and politician.
-He was a two-term mayor of Madison, Wisconsin from 1969 to 1973 and ran for Vice President of the United States on the American Independent Party ticket with presidential candidate Lester Maddox in 1976.
-From 1996 until two months before his death, in 2016, he served as a Wisconsin Circuit Court Judge in Iowa County, Wisconsin, he was Chief Judge of the 7th Judicial Administrative District from 2007 to 2013.
+He was the 49th mayor of Madison, Wisconsin, from 1969 to 1973, and ran for Vice President of the United States on the American Independent Party ticket with presidential candidate Lester Maddox in the 1976 presidential election.
+He was also the Republican nominee for Governor of Wisconsin in the 1974 gubernatorial election.
+From 1996 until two months before his death, in 2016, he served as a Wisconsin circuit court judge in Iowa County, Wisconsin; he was chief judge of the 7th Judicial Administrative District from 2007 to 2013.

 Early life

 Dyke received his bachelor's degree from DePauw University in Indiana.
 While completing his degree at the University of Wisconsin Law School, he hosted Circus 3, a local children's television program on WISC-TV.
 He also moderated Face the State, a local political news program modeled after the nationally televised Face the Nation.
 The program included interviews with Richard Nixon, Hubert Humphrey, Gerald Ford, John F. Kennedy and other prominent politicians.